reinator/tutorial_metabarcoding/_pages/handsOn_merqury2.md

 Now I want you to take a look at some relevant Merqury files.
 The text files can be open with the `less` command, while you will need to download the plot files (*.png) to your local machine in order to actually open them.

   3-) Gather the spectra plots for the primary purged assembly.
 They will be called `purged.out.purged.spectra-cn*.png` (notice that the `*` represents the different files we have: `st`, `ln` and `st`)

   4-) Gather the spectra plots for the haplotigs purged assembly.
-It will be called `purged.out.purged.htigs.spectra-cn*.png` 5-) Gather the completeness results for the run.
-The file is called `completeness.stats` 6-) Gather the QV results for the run.
+It will be called `purged.out.purged.htigs.spectra-cn*.png`

+  5-) Gather the completeness results for the run.
+The file is called `completeness.stats`

+  6-) Gather the QV results for the run.
 The file is called `purged.out.qv`

-By the time you finish gathering all of these results, it's very likely that the merqury run for the Hicanu has finished.
-Please go and have a look at the same 3,4,5 and 6 questions for the total Hicnau run.
+By the time you finish gathering all of these results, it's very likely that the merqury run for the Hifiasm has finished.
+Please go and have a look at the same 3,4,5 and 6 questions for the Hifiasm run.

 Now that you have all the results organized, let's interpret them and discuss with your group while you make your group presentation.

-  - show the statistics for the total Hicanu assembly
+  - show the statistics for the Hifiasm p and a assemblies
-  - show the busco short summary for the total Hicanu assembly
+  - show the busco short summary for the Hifiasm assemblies
-  - show the spectra plot for the total Hicanu assembly (one of the files st, ln or fn)
+  - show the spectra plot for the Hifiasm assemblies (one of the files st, ln or fn)
-  - show the completeness for the total assembly
+  - show the completeness for the Hifiasm assemblies
-  - show the QV for the total assembly.
+  - show the QV for the Hifiasm assemblies.

   Go and do the same for the primary purged assembly: